 Meanwhile, it is a major underlying cause of illnesses of all sorts, in every system of the body.
 From chronic fatigue, sinusitis, and interstitial cystitis—to anxiety, depression, hypothyroidism, autoimmunity (of all types), and cancer, leaky gut is both an originator of illness and a result of illness.

 Stress and the adrenal response (cortisol and adrenaline) are both a result of leaky gut and a cause of leaky gut, due to the suppression of digestion, immunity, and hormone function.
 Supporting and rebalancing adrenal function is an important part of healing leaky gut.

 How long does it take to heal?

-Putting a stop to this snowball effect and vicious cycle associated with leaky gut is not done overnight.
+Putting a stop to the vicious cycle associated with leaky gut is not done overnight.
 It requires diligence, consistency and changes both in diet and lifestyle over months to years.

 The good news is that it is possible to heal.
 I’ve seen it in practice.
 Patients report a gradual decrease in symptoms and tendencies to illness.